 The Early Alert Program is a proactive system of communication and collaboration between faculty, Student Success Center staff, and students.
-The program promotes academic success by identifying students experiencing difficulty with courses, encouraging students to attend classes and actively participate, providing resources as a support system to assist students holistically, and developing a mindset that leads to further academic success.
+The program promotes academic success by identifying students experiencing difficulty with courses, encouraging students to attend classes and actively participate, providing a support system to assist students holistically, and helping students develop a mindset that leads to further academic success.

 Faculty may refer a student to the Early Alert program.
 Additionally, students whose midterm GPA falls below a 2.0 will have a hold place on their Banner account.
 The Early Alert hold serves as an opportunity for students to seek advice from their Student Success Navigator.
-Students are required to meet with their Student Success Navigator to work on an academic plan for student success.
-Once these meetings are held, the student’s Early Alert hold will be released by the Student Success Center.
+Students are required to meet with their Student Success Navigator to work on an academic plan, which will qualify them for the Early Alert hold removal.

 Student Success Center

-If you need help with adjusting to college, financial wellness counseling, study skills, tutoring, disability accommodations, test proctoring, or other acdemic support please contact the Student Success Center for assistance.
-You can find them on the first floor of Reneau Hall or online at www.muw.edu/ssc; you may call 662.329.7138, or email email@example.com.
+If you need help with adjusting to college, financial wellness counseling, study skills, tutoring, disability accommodations, or other academic support please contact the Student Success Center for assistance.
+They are located on the first floor of Reneau Hall or online at www.muw.edu/ssc; you may call 662.329.7138, or email email@example.com.

 Students who are concerned about the writing components of this course should take advantage of the wonderful resources in the Writing Center.
 Located in Painter 106, the center is open for walk-ins and face-to-face or online appointments.
 You can look for assistance at any stage of the writing process, but remember that the tutors are not there to write your paper for you or to simply proofread your work.
-Opening hours can be found posted on the Writing Center door, on the Writing Center's Facebook page, or on our course Canvas page.
+Opening hours can be found posted on the Writing Center’s website: https://www.muw.edu/writing